polyhex-sampling/sampler/README.md

 `./bin/sampler-cli -r data/lut/production_rules.dat -b data/lut/barycenters.dat -d data/lut/offsets_bnot.dat -n 1024 -o sampling.txt`

 This procudes a uniform sampling with BNOT target spectra as a text file `sampling.txt` with x and y coordinates of the 1024 sample points.
-When plotting this poin (e.g. with gnuplot), we obtain:
+When plotting these points (e.g. with gnuplot), we obtain:

 ![CLIsampling](doc/samples.png)